Ministry of Digital Development and Transportation (Azerbaijan): Projects

+Online Azerbaijan

+In the early 2021s, the ministry launched the "Online Azerbaijan" project in order to provide access to high-speed Internet for the population and organizations even in the most remote residential areas of Azerbaijan.
+The ministry says that the work on the project will be completed by the end of 2024.

 Dilmanc project

 This project is designed to create and implement formal linguistic technologies for the Azerbaijani language.
 Translation and dictionary systems between English, Russian and Azerbaijani languages have been created in the project and is available as an online service.
 European Association of Machine Translation (EAMT) included Dilmanc Project to the list of European research groups.
 Within this project voice-responded mobile computer was developed and distributed for blind users.
 This is a joint project of the Ministry of Transport, Communications and High Technologies and the Heydar Aliyev Foundation.

-In 2010 the project leader A.Fatullayev was awarded honorary title “ Honored Engineer” by the president of Azerbaijan.
+In 2010, the project leader A.Fatullayev was awarded honorary title “ Honored Engineer” by the president of Azerbaijan.

 TASIM Project

 Trans-Eurasian Information Super Highway (TASIM) is a transnational fiber-optic line covering Eurasian countries from the western Europe to the eastern Asia.
-The declaration on implementation of project was adopted in Baku on November 11, 2008.
-The project provides main transit link from Frankfurt to Hong Kong and the network will bring together the largest information exchange centers in Europe and Asia.
+The declaration on implementation of the project was adopted in Baku on November 11, 2008.
+The project provides main transit link from Frankfurt to Hong Kong, and the network will bring together the largest information exchange centers in Europe and Asia.
 The transit line will stretch across China, Kazakhstan, Georgia, Turkey and Germany.
 The northern transit link will pass through the territory of Russia, Ukraine and Poland.

 AzDataCom Project

 The project was established by the Ministry of Transport, Communications and High Technologies in a partnership with United Nations Development Program (UNDP) and provides a network infrastructure for data transmission covering all regions of the country.
-The main objectives of the project are elimination of the digital difference in the country, provision opportunities to use e-government services, development of e-government, meeting the demand of the government agencies, the public and the business sector for ICT services.
+The main objectives of the project are elimination of the digital difference in the country, provision of opportunities to use e-government services, development of e-government, meeting the demand of the government agencies, the public and the business sector for ICT services.

-In the framework of the project AzDataCom network was carried out in 4 stages.
+In the framework of the project, AzDataCom network was carried out in 4 stages.
 At the first and second stages the network segment covering Baku, Sumgait cities and Absheron peninsula was commissioned.
 At the stages of 3rd and 4th areas located along the Baku-Ganja, Yevlakh- Shirvan and Baku-Astara were added to the network.

 Data Center

 Data Center is considered as the first TIER III, ISO 20000 and ISO 27001 certified data center both in Azerbaijan and South Caucasus.
 The center was established by AzInTelecom LLC on the base of the Ministry of Transport, Communications and High Technologies in 2016.

 The work level of the data center is 99.982%.
 Servers in the center are under sustainable control for 24 hours and seven days a week.

-Total area of the Data Center is over 700 square meters where data transfer is carried out at high speed.
+Total area of the Data Center is over 700 square meters, where data transfer is carried out at high speed.